Black Rifle Coffee Celebrates Memorial Day With 'Folded Flag' MV

 Founded in 2014, Black Rifle Coffee Company has consistently established itself as a veteran-focused brand supporting military members, first responders, and their families.

-The campaign also shows how branded music videos like this can carry more weight when it comes from people with direct lived experience connected to the message:
+The campaign also shows how branded music videos like this can carry more weight when it comes from people with direct experience connected to the message:

 The larger takeaway is that brands aligning with specific communities are increasingly using entertainment formats to drive emotional engagement with consumers.